The stable "Unstable Natural Media" due to the presence of turbulence: Discussion and Conclusion

-The microphysics that we are investigating in this paper is incomplete.
+{\toreferee {\it Impact to cosmic ray transport.---}} The microphysics that we are investigating in this paper is incomplete.
 Despite we know that the phase change can lead to the spatial deformation of CNM \citep{instability}, and turbulence can also fueled up the phase changes (the current paper), we still do not know how the heat within the CNM is transported, particularly if we include cosmic ray feedback \citep{2024arXiv240307976H}.
 We will discuss this particular piece of physics in the later papers.

 As a conclusion, in this paper we present a viable scenario for unstable phase to be dynamically stable compared to the dynamical time of radiative cooling and cloud evolution time, which can potentially explain the large unstable fraction as observed in \cite{2018ApJS..238...14M}.
 In short: \begin{enumerate} \item The fraction of UNM is maintained decades ($>20Myr$) over the cooling time ($\sim 2Myr)$.
 (Fig.\ref{fig:v_frac}) when turbulence is present. \item When we increase the turbulence levels, more fluid parcels fall into the thermally unstable phase.
-Analytically, the mass fraction of UNM is $\propto v^{\frac{2n}{1+n}}$ (Eq.\ref{eq:prediction2}) \item In particular, in our numerical simulations we observe that Eq.\ref{eq:prediction2} is a precise prediction of mass fraction of UNM (Fig.\ref{fig:v_frac_scaling}). \end{enumerate}
+Analytically, the mass fraction of UNM is $\propto v^{\frac{2n}{1+n}}$ (Eq.\ref{eq:prediction}) \item In particular, in our numerical simulations we observe that Eq.\ref{eq:prediction} is a precise prediction of mass fraction of UNM (Fig.\ref{fig:v_frac_scaling}). \end{enumerate}